Yan Zhenqing — An Honest Politician, A Brave General, and A Great Calligrapher

 Unearthed Food (Dumplings and Desserts) and Utensils from the Tang Dynasty — National Museum of China (Photo by Kanjianji)

-In the beginning, Yan Zhenqing only had about 3000 soldiers, but then he recruited and united more people that didn’t want to surrender.
+In the beginning, Yan Zhenqing only had about 3000 soldiers, but then he recruited and united more people who didn’t want to surrender.

 He even sent money and his son as a hostage to ensure some powerful generals would stay firm and fight against the rebel army together.